{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Introduction

-The key to the proof of Main Theorem \ref{Mtheorem2} is that the tilt of a perfectoid tower is a lim Cohen-Macaulay sequence.
-Hence this is one of the applications of tilting of perfectoid towers in Noetherian ring theory.
+The key to the proof of Main Theorem \ref{Mtheorem2} is that the tilt of a perfectoid tower is a lim Cohen--Macaulay sequence.
+By virtue of \Cref{Mtheorem2}, the existence of perfectoid towers over any complete Noetherian local domain becomes a significant question for solving the positivity conjecture of Serre's intersection multiplicity.
+Moreover, it seems that there is no systematic way in producing perfectoid towers over Noetherian local rings.
+In other words, their existence is present to us in different guises, making this quest worthwhile.
+Let us explain methodology in what follows.

+In order to give another application of the existence of perfectoid towers, we explore the deformation problem of perfectoid purity and provide many examples which are Gorenstein but not complete intersections.
+In \cite{BMPSTWW24}, \textit{Perfectoid pure singularities} are introduced as a mixed characteristic analogue of $F$-pure singularities and their fundamental properties are established.
+Examples of perfectoid pure singularities are also provided under the assumption that a given ring is locally complete intersection.
+The deformation problem of perfectoid purity first appeared in \cite[Theorem 6.6]{BMPSTWW24} as an inversion of adjunction-type theorem.
+As a special case of a deformation of perfectoid purity, the following conjecture is proposed in \cite{BDSW25}.

+\begin{conjecture}[{\cite[Conjecture 1.1]{BDSW25}}] Let $(R,\fm,k)$ be a $p$-torsion-free complete local Gorenstein ring in mixed characteristic $(0,p)$.
+If $R/pR$ is an $F$-pure domain, then $R$ is perfectoid pure. \end{conjecture}

+They also proposed other conjectures related to Conjecture \ref{ConjectureDeformPerfdpurity}.
+If readers are interested in the related conjectures, see \cite{BDSW25}.
+In this paper, we prove that Conjecture \ref{ConjectureDeformPerfdpurity} holds if a given Gorenstein local ring admits a perfectoid tower.

+\begin{maintheorem}[\Cref{DeformPerfdPurity}] Let $(R,\fm,k)$ be a Gorenstein local ring whose residue field is $F$-finite.
+Assume that there is a perfectoid tower $(\{ R_i \}_{i \geq 0}, \{ t_i \}_{i \geq 0})$ arising from some pair $(R, I_0)$ such that $R$ is $I_0$-torsion-free.\footnote{By definition, the ideal $I_0$ is principal and contains $p$.
+Hence this theorem covers the setting of \Cref{ConjectureDeformPerfdpurity}.} Suppose that $\overline{R} =R/I_0$ is $F$-split.
+Then $R$ is perfectoid pure. \end{maintheorem}